 Actor Actor Type Actor Description Further information specific to this use case.
-New functionalities reactive load dependencies on Demand response control signals, Dynamic prices, Weather, etc.; Aggregated dispatchable load; Model forecast; Overlaps of different load management functions; Degree of uncertainty.
+New functionalities Demand response control signals, Dynamic prices, Weather, etc.; Aggregated dispatchable load; Model forecast; Overlaps of different load management functions; Degree of uncertainty.
 It derives the aggregated current states and the dependences of the model attributes on the impacting factors retrieved from the real-time measurements and from the DMS applications in near-real time and study modes.